I'm not here to bash Geek Squad. I'm here to help you figure out if they're the right choice for your situation.

 Is the Total Tech membership worth it?

-If you buy a lot from Best Buy and want ongoing support, maybe.
-For a single repair, probably not.
+If you buy frequently from Best Buy and want ongoing multi-device support, maybe.
+For a single repair, you're paying $179.99 for a year of membership you may not use again.

 Will Geek Squad fix my computer the same day?